goingnowhere/composting-toilet-scaffolding/README.md

 - [Side Outlet T](https://pipedreamfittings.com/product/side-outlet-tee-42mm-c42/).
 Used to attach 3 poles in a T shape to an existing pole or used as a normal T where it is necessary to view the location of each of the poles at the top of the T. Used extensively in Side Panel Construction.
 - [Four Way Cross](https://pipedreamfittings.com/product/4-way-cross-with-central-tube-48mm-d48/).
 Used to attach 4 poles in a cross shape to an existing pole.
 A couple are used in Side Panel construction.
 - [Long T](https://pipedreamfittings.com/product/long-tee-48mm-key-clamp-fitting/).
 Used to attach 3 poles in a T shape.
 - [Short T](https://pipedreamfittings.com/product/short-tee-48mm-key-clamp-fitting/).
-Used to attach 3 poles in a T shape.
+Used to attach 2 poles in a T shape.
 Three are is used in Side Panel construction.
+- [Two Socket Cross](https://pipedreamfittings.com/product/two-socket-cross-48mm-key-clamp-fitting/).
+Used to attach 2 poles to an existing pole.
+They are used in Side Panel construction.
 - [Double Sided Collar](https://pipedreamfittings.com/product/double-sided-collar-plate-90-48mm-d48-2/).
 Used to attach plywood panels to scafolding.
 Can handle boards of greater than 10mm thickness.
 - [Double Fixing Pad](https://pipedreamfittings.com/product/double-fixing-pad-48mm-d48/).
 Used to attach plywood panels to scafolding.
 Can handle boards of greater than 10mm thickness.
 - [Rightangle Crossover](https://pipedreamfittings.com/product/90-crossover-48mm-d48/).
 Used as slots for rear and front sections.